aws-samples/eks-workshop-developers/website/docs/optimizations/java/optimized-jvm.md

 ENTRYPOINT ["./custom-jre/bin/java","-jar","-Dserver.port=8080","/store-spring.jar"]
 ```

-As discussed in the first chapter the Dockerfile leverages a multi-stage build.
-In the first stage (starting line 1), the application and a custom runtime is built.
-The custom runtime is based on the list of dependencies that have been collected with `jdeps` (see line 11 - 14).
+As mentioned in the first chapter, the Dockerfile utilizes a multi-stage build approach.
+The initial stage (beginning at line 1) involves building the application and a customized runtime.
+This custom runtime is created based on the dependencies listed in `jdeps` (refer to lines 11-14).

-In the first step, the complete classpath of the application is analyzed and all module dependencies are written in a file called `jre-deps.info`.
-You may have noticed the explicit addition of `jdk.crypto.ec`.
-This module provides the implementation of the SunEC security provider which is necessary for TLS support.
-Unfortunately, it is not obvious from the analysis of the classpath that this additional module is necessary.
-For this reason, it is added at this point.
+In the first step, we analyze the entire classpath of the application and write down all module dependencies in a file called `jre-deps.info`.
+You might have noticed that we explicitly added `jdk.crypto.ec`.
+This module contains the implementation of the SunEC security provider, which is essential for TLS support.
+However, it is not easy to determine from the classpath analysis that this module is needed, which is why we include it at this stage.

 The `jre-deps.info` is used as input for `jlink` (line 20 - 23) in order to build a custom runtime.
 The goal of this is to reduce the size as much as possible, that's the reason the runtime is compressed and no header files and no man-pages are included.